Power-Agent/power-agent.github.io/README.md

-# Power Agent Website
+# PowerAgent Website

-This repository contains the official website for the Power Agent open-source community, dedicated to accelerating the development of LLM-powered tools and agentic workflows in the power systems domain.
+This repository contains the official website for the PowerAgent open-source community, dedicated to accelerating the development of LLM-powered tools and agentic workflows in the power systems domain.

 ## Contact